Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/02-how-many-fish-per-gallon-stocking-guidelines.md

 ### Water Column Zones

-Include fish that occupy different levels of the tank—surface dwellers, mid-level swimmers, and bottom-dwellers—to make full use of the available space.
+Include fish that occupy different levels of the tanksurface dwellers, mid-level swimmers, and bottom-dwellersto make full use of the available space.

 ## Special Considerations for Planted Tanks